Vyral/base-template/_posts/2019-09-19-what-the-latest-numbers-say-about-our-september-market.md

 ---

 {% include youtube.html %}

+*If you’re a buyer, the latest year-over-year numbers from our Hoboken market paint a promising picture.&nbsp;*

 Over the past 12 months, a few trends have taken place in our Hoboken market that you need to be aware of.&nbsp;